unknowguy2001/unknowguy2001/README.md

-I'm just a multipotentialite person who wants to be a good full-stack developer.
+I'm just a multipotentialite person who wants to be a good fullstack developer.